 Notable Portfolio Changes:

-We are still cautiously optimistic about China's small-cap market despite heightened market volatility as we focus rigorously on the sound fundamentals of our portfolio companies.
-From a macro perspective, we continue to believe China has the ability to stabilize its economy through fiscal spending, interest rate adjustments and currency management.
-In addition, steps taken to correct China's structural issues are continuing on the right track, despite the recent changes in presidential term limits.
-We are focused on seeking innovative and capital-efficient small companies that are relatively insulated from macroeconomic uncertainties.
+We remain optimistic about China's small-cap market amid heightened market volatility as we focus rigorously on the sound fundamentals of our portfolio companies.
+From a macroeconomic perspective, we believe China can stabilize its economy through fiscal spending, tax reform, interest rate adjustments and currency management.
+In addition, we believe that steps to correct China's structural issues are on the right track, despite the near-term pains of a deleveraging economy.
+We are focused on finding innovative and capital-efficient small companies that are relatively insulated from macroeconomic uncertainties.
 We will continue to seek companies with sustainable, quality earnings streams, strong cash flows and good balance sheets that can weather uncertain economic conditions.
 We believe sectors such as industrial automation, health care and technology are among the most attractive from a secular growth perspective.

 Performance figures discussed in any of the Fund Manager Commentaries reflect that of the Institutional Accumulation Class Shares and have been calculated in USD, including ongoing charges and excluding subscription fee and redemption fee investors might have to pay.
 Performance details provided for the Fund are based on a NAV-to-NAV basis, with any dividends reinvested, and are net of management fees and other expenses.
 Past performance information is not indicative of future performance.
 Investors may not get back the full amount invested.

-Information contained herein is sourced from Matthews Asia unless otherwise stated.
-The views and opinions in this commentary were as of the report date, subject to change and may not reflect the writer’s current views.
+The views and opinions discussed herein were as of the report date, subject to change and may not reflect the writer›s current views.
 They are not guarantees of performance or investment results and should not be taken as investment advice.
 Investment decisions reflect a variety of factors, and the managers reserve the right to change their views about individual stocks, sectors, and the markets at any time.
-As a result, the views expressed should not be relied upon as a forecast of the Fund’s future investment intent.
+As a result, the views expressed should not be relied upon as a forecast of the Fund›s future investment intent.
 It should not be assumed that any investment will be profitable or will equal the performance of any securities or any sectors mentioned herein.
 The information does not constitute a recommendation to buy or sell any securities mentioned.

 Sources: Brown Brothers Harriman (Luxembourg) S.C.A, Matthews Asia, FactSet Research Systems, Bloomberg